Don’t build roadblocks out of assumptions. – Lorii Myers

 So, a billion dollar retailer could be losing almost $17 million per year in sales just because of inaccurate on hands and nothing else.

-Let's be clear, this isn't like where you are trying to predict an unknown future.
-And it's not like the myriad potential flow problems that can arise and prevent product from getting to the stores to meet customer demands.
+Let’s be clear, this isn’t like forecast accuracy where you are trying to predict an unknown future.
+And it’s not like the myriad potential flow problems that can arise and prevent product from getting to the stores to meet customer demands.
 It is an erosion in sales caused by the inability to properly keep records of assets that are currently observable in the physical world.

 So why hasn’t this problem been tackled?